-- Invisibility: the editing on the face should be negligible without obvious appearance distortion. - Universality: the protection should be valid on the face globally and locally.
-The processed video should no longer contain the user's true rPPG signal and the edited rPPG signal can be detected from the whole face, as well as local skin regions. - Generality: the protection should be able to conceal a person's true rPPG signal against various rPPG algorithms in the literature.
-In other words, the edited rPPG signal can be measured by various rPPG algorithms. - Resistance: an advanced requirement is that the editing on the face can be resistant to forensic analysis.
+- Invisibility: the editing on the face should be negligible without obvious distortion in appearance. - Universality: the protection should be valid on the face globally and locally.
+The processed video should no longer contain the user's true rPPG signal, and the edited rPPG signal can be detected from the whole face as well as local skin regions. - Generality: the protection should be able to conceal a person's true rPPG signal against various rPPG algorithms in the literature.
+In other words, the edited rPPG signal can be measured by various rPPG algorithms. - Resistance: an advanced capability is to make the editing on the face not detectable under visual forensic analysis.